dfarmer/wiwinwlh/tutorial.md

 ```

 Using newtype deriving with the mtl library typeclasses we can produce flattened transformer types that don't
 require explicit lifting in the transform stack.
-For example a little stack machine the Reader Writer and
+For example a little stack machine using the Reader, Writer, and
 State monads.

 ~~~~ {.haskell include="src/newtype_deriving.hs"}